 Wood Burning Techniques

-When burning it is best to go with the grain of the wood.
+- When burning it is best to go with the grain.
 Position the art so that you will be following the grain when drawing the pen towards you.
 This is the motion you should always use, pulling the pen toward you when burning.

-If you make a minor mistake you can use the sandpaper to sand it out.
-This does not always work, it depends on how dark you have burned the wood you are wanting to correct.
+- If you make a minor mistake you can use the sandpaper to sand it out.
+This does not always work however, it depends on how dark you have burned the wood you are wanting to correct.

 Adding Color to Your Wood Burning Art

 You may also want to try adding color to your design.
-This is done with either watercolor paint or watercolor crayons.
+This is done with either watercolor paint or watercolor crayons, stains, or inks.

 Finishing your Wood Burning Design